Admissions Process for Homeschool Students

 Minimum SAT score of 1020 (combined critical reading / math) or minimum ACT score of 21.
 Average SAT score is 1150 and average ACT score is 24 Note: The essay portions of both exams are not required.
 TMU also accepts the CLT

 High School Diploma with required coursework as demonstrated on your transcript.

-(Foreign Language is encouraged but not required for admittance) Note: For prospective Biology majors, students are encouraged to take as many challenging science courses as possible with at least one year of biology and one year of chemistry.
+Note: For prospective Biological and Physical Sciences majors, students are encouraged to take as many challenging science courses as possible with at least one year of biology and one year of chemistry.
 Physics and Calculus will also be helpful in preparing potential biology students.

 Students may take courses for college credit between tenth and twelfth grade.
 See our list of articulation agreements to determine which classes apply to general education requirements.
 (Link: http://www.masters.edu/registrar/#articulations).
 Official transcripts from each college or university are required to receive transferrable credit.
 CLEP, AP, and IB units are accepted.
 Maximum number of CLEP units is 18 and maximum combined CLEP, AP, and IB units is 32 units.

 Complete and submit an application online.
 It saves your progress if you need to continue later.
 Your application will include:

 - Two personal statements, 300-500 words each.